NYC Pedestrian Accident Lawyer

 If you have been involved in a pedestrian accident, you know that the costs of the medical treatment can be huge.
 You may also be unable to work and coping with a significant amount of pain and suffering.
 If your loved one was killed in a crash, then you could be left without the financial and emotional support you were dependent upon.

-The laws in New York allow pedestrians who were hurt in accidents to take legal action against the person responsible for the crash.
-An experienced New York City pedestrian accident lawyer at David Resnick & Associates, P.C., can help you understand and protect your legal rights.
+The laws in New York allow pedestrians who were struck by a car to take legal action against the person responsible for the collision since pedestrians have the right-of-way in a crosswalk.
+The driver at-fault will cover medical expenses, loss of earnings, among other costs as a result of the accident.
+An experienced New York City accident lawyer at David Resnick & Associates, P.C., can help you understand and protect your legal rights.

 Drivers are expected to obey all of the rules of the road to help keep pedestrians safe.
 There are also some specific rules that govern how motor vehicles and pedestrians interact.
 For example, Section 4-04 of the New York City DOT Traffic Rules requires that:

 - Drivers exercise due care in order to avoid crashes with pedestrians.

 - Pedestrians obey all traffic signals as well as lawful orders and directives of law enforcement.

 - Drivers yield to pedestrians crossing in crosswalks if there are no traffic or pedestrian control signals and if the vehicle’s path is close enough to the pedestrian to put the pedestrian in danger.

 - Pedestrians refrain from suddenly leaving a curb or walking into the path of an oncoming vehicle.